Rianto-RNT/rnt-computer-app/README.md

   * create product form
   * Frist test to create Product from client to send to server
   * Alert and reload page after product was created
+  * Error handler when create duplicate value name or title in product

 ## Articles
 [mongodb atlas documentation](https://docs.atlas.mongodb.com/getting-started/)